Spear Phishing Definition | What Is Spear Phishing?

 How can you prevent Spear Phishing attacks?

-Why would I want to simulate Spear Phishing attacks?
+Why would I want to simulate a Phishing attack?

 Frequently running spear phishing simulations teach employees to be more aware of the many types of targeted attacks frequently utilized by spear phishing attackers, and train employees to react safely and appropriately to targeted spear phishing attacks before they happen in the real world.